lacchain/rotation-validator/README.md

 # Rotation Mechanism for Validator Nodes

-This component is a client used to rotate the validator nodes in LACChain network.
+This component is a client used to rotate the validator nodes in LACChain networks.

 ## Prerequisites